21 Best Vancouver Hikes - A Vancouver Hiking Guide

 Capilano Pacific Trail, West Vancouver

 The Capilano Pacific Trail is another popular hike in Vancouver.
-The trail is considered easy, gaining about 230 metres of elevation and taking about 5 hours to complete.
-It covers 15 kilometre round-trip.
+The trail is considered easy, gaining about 230 metres of elevation and taking about five hours to complete.
+It covers a 15-kilometre round-trip.

-The Capilano Pacific Trail begins at Ambleside Park and traces the Capilano River for 15 kilometre until it reaches Capilano Lake and the Cleveland Dam.
+The Capilano Pacific Trail begins at Ambleside Park and traces the Capilano River until it reaches Capilano Lake and the Cleveland Dam.
 Throughout the trail, you'll be treated to lush rainforest complete with towering trees and bright green mosses.

 If the Capilano Pacific Trail is too long for you, there are two great alternative hikes in the area.
 First, there's Capilano Canyon, which starts at the Cleveland Dam (where the Capilano Pacific Trail ends).
 This is an easy 2.6-kilometre hike with just 100 metres of elevation gain.

 Second, there is the Capilano Suspension Bridge Loop, which starts at the Capilano Suspension Bridge parking lot.
 This covers 1.8 kilometres with minimal elevation gain.
-There is a beautiful suspension bridge to cross and an observation deck, however, there is a fee to do this hike.
+There is a beautiful suspension bridge to cross and an observation; however, there is a fee to do this hike.

 The Grouse Grind/BCMC Trail, North Vancouver